Skip to content

 The current React Native version only supports Android and iOS platforms.

-2. Input the app name;
+2. Input application name;

-3. Input the app ID;
+3. Input application ID;

-4. Select the app integration method:
+4. Select application integration method:

 • Local Environment Deployment: Receives RUM data after meeting the prerequisites.